Unity supports most common image file types, such as BMP, TIF, TGA, JPG, and PSD. If you save your layered Photoshop

 In all cases, Unity never modifies your original source file, even though you can often choose between various ways to compress, modify, or otherwise process the asset within Unity.
 The import process reads your source file, and creates a game-ready representation of your asset internally, matching your chosen import settings.
 If you modify the import settings for an asset, or make a change to the source file in the

 Note: Importing native 3D formats requires that the 3D modeling software be installed on the same computer as Unity.
 This is because Unity uses the 3D modeling software’s FBX Exporter plug-in to read the file.
-Alternatively, you can directly export as FBX from your application and save into the Projects folder.
+Alternatively, you can directly export as FBX from your application and save in your project folder.

-To transfer Standard Assets in and out of Projects, Unity uses Asset packagesA collection of files and data from Unity Projects, or elements of Projects, which are compressed and stored in one file, similar to Zip files.
-Asset packages are a handy way of sharing and re-using Unity Projects and collections of Assets.
-More info
+To transfer Standard Assets in and out of projects, Unity uses Asset packagesA collection of files and data from Unity projects, or elements of projects, which are compressed and stored in one file, similar to Zip files, with the